smathles/OHKB/dev_log.md

 Drafted up a few (incorrect) base wiring diagrams and ordered a lot of new parts (reset switch, switches, screws, etc).

+## 2025/01/12
+Printed off some test pieces 2 days ago and test fitted the pro micro an audio jack until they fitted.
+No reset button yet, so that will remain to be seen.

+Also I *forgot about the magnets* connecting the two halves!
+Not sure if I have any 4x2mm circular magnets left, will have to order them tomorrow.

+Printed off left and right plates in PLA today.
+Will make first keyboard iteration using just these, but will upgrade to metal in future I think.

+Photos to come.